Balancing the Sacral Chakra

-If you read my first blog in this series, you may have done the Chakra tuning exercise.
-If you felt any constriction of energy in the sacral chakra area of your body, you may want to do a further exercise to open up the flow of energy for greater balance.
+You may have done the Chakra tuning exercise if you read my first blog in this series.
+If you feel any constriction of energy in the sacral chakra area of your body, you may want to do a further exercise to open up the flow of energy for greater balance.

 Exercise for tuning the Sacral Chakra

 To begin, sit in a chair with your legs uncrossed.
 As you do the exercise, mentally bring to mind the color orange.
-Begin to breathe, imagining energy flowing into the pelvic basket just below the navel.
+Breathe, imagining energy flowing into the pelvic basket below the navel.
 Allow your breath to go all the way down into your sacral chakra.
 Feel this part of your body come alive.

 You may feel warmth or sensation or some other signal that energy is moving there.
 If you experience resistance, be patient and gentle with yourself and ease your way into the sacral chakra with your breath.
 If there is a great deal of resistance, allow yourself several sessions of relaxed, intentional breathing to make your way in.

 Take whatever time you need to be able to breathe freely down into your sacral chakra.

 Repeat the following Sacral Chakra affirmations.
 Do they ring true for you?
 I am:

 - In touch with my feelings